neet-cv/Adversarial-attack-paper-recommendation/README.md

 - [x] Fooling automated surveillance cameras: adversarial patches to attack person detection

-  `If you want to research producing attack patches, you should read this paper first.
-This Paper is a work about produce adversarial patch.
-Meanwhile I think this paper's codes is the best codes in all of the adversarial papers. `
+  `If you want to research producing adversarial patches, you should read this paper first.
+This Paper are a work about producing adversarial patches.
+Meanwhile I think this paper's git repository is the best git repository in all of the adversarial papers. `

   Paper url: [https://arxiv.org/abs/1904.08653](https://arxiv.org/abs/1904.08653)